This itinerary of how to spend a girls’ weekend in Edinburgh got way too long, so here’s Day One.

 Our guide, whose name may have been John, was both terrifying and funny.
 We went on the Double Dead Tour (their name, not mine) and went into the South Bridge Vaults as well as the Covenanter’s Prison in Greyfriars Graveyard.
 We also learned a lot about the unseemly history of Edinburgh.

 Highly recommended.
 Be sure to go after dark for maximum creepiness and take a friend you can grab onto.
 Jen accidentally grabbed an unsuspecting lady standing next to her while I was screaming.

-City of the Dead Tours, £14 for adults, buy tickets online, meet in front of St. Giles on the Royal Mile.
-Do not expect a warm welcome even though your guide repeatedly says, “make yourselves comfortable.”
+City of the Dead Tours, £14 for adults, buy tickets online, and meet in front of St. Giles on the Royal Mile.
+Do not expect a warm welcome even though your guide repeatedly says, “Make yourselves comfortable.”